anmol-boparai/Hangman-Game/README.md

 # Hangman Game (Python)

 ## Description
-A beginner capstone project: the classic Hangman game coded in Python.
+The classic Hangman game coded in Python.
+Neeeeeeeeeeeeeeeeeeeeed to change the description.
 ## Features
 - Random selection of fruit names as secret words
 - Dynamic guess allowance (word length + 2)